Vehicle Miles Driven And the Ongoing Economic Contraction

-The Depart of Transportation’s Federal Highway Commission has released the latest report on Traffic Volume Trends, data through December.
-Travel on all roads and streets changed by 1.3% (3.2 billion vehicle miles) for December 2011 as compared with December 2010.
-However, the 12-month moving average shrank by 1.2%, the sixth consecutive month of moving-average decline (PDF report).
+The Depart of Transportation’s Federal Highway Commission has released the latest report on Traffic Volume Trends (PDF format), data through May.
+The lead observation is that travel on all roads and streets declined by -1.9% (-5.0 billion vehicle miles) for May 2011 as compared with May 2010.

 Here is a chart that illustrates this data series from its inception in 1970.
 I’m plotting the “Moving 12-Month Total on ALL Roads,” as the DOT terms it.
 See Figure 1 in the PDF report, which charts the data from 1986.
-My start date is 1971 because I’m incorporating all the available data from the DOT spreadsheets.
+My start date is 1971 because I’m encorporating all the available data from the DOT spreadsheets (see link).

-The rolling 12-month miles driven contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
-The current dip has lasted for 48 months and counting — a new record.
+Over the weekend, Bill McBride at Calculated Risk analysed this data series and points out that the rolling 12-month miles driven contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
+The current dip has lasted for 42 months and counting — a new record.

 The Population-Adjusted Reality

 The population-adjusted all-time high dates from June 2005.
-That’s 78 months — 6 1/2 years.
-And since the previous-month’s data is the lowest reading since the all-time high, the best we can hope for is that November “might” have been the trough.
-Our adjusted miles driven based on the age 16-and-older cohort is about where we were as a nation in January 1997.
+That’s 71 months — nearly six years.
+And since the latest data is the lowest reading since the all-time high, the best we can hope for is that May “might” have been the trough.

 Business Insider Emails & Alerts